ubernostrum/django-registration/docs/views.rst

       not automatically done for you when writing your own custom subclass, so you must send this signal manually.

+      :param django_registration.forms.RegistrationForm form: The registration form to use.
+      :rtype: django.contrib.auth.models.AbstractUser

-   Useful optional places to override or customize on a ``RegistrationView`` subclass are:
+   Useful optional places to override or customize on subclasses are:

    .. attribute:: disallowed_url